-On May 15, 1948, the British evacuated Palestine, and Zionist leaders proclaimed the state of Israel.
-Neighboring Arab states (Egypt, Syria, Jordan and Iraq) then invaded Israel claiming that they sought to "save" Palestine from the Zionists.
-In fact, the Arab rulers had territorial designs on Palestine and were no more anxious to see a Palestinian Arab state emerge than the Zionists.
-During May and June 1948, when the fighting was most intense, the outcome of this first Arab-Israeli War was in doubt.
-But after arms shipments from Czechoslovakia reached Israel, its armed forces established superiority and conquered territories beyond the UN partition plan borders of the Jewish state.
+On May 15, 1948, the British evacuated Palestine, and Zionist leaders proclaimed the State of Israel.
+Neighboring Arab states (Egypt, Syria, Jordan and Iraq) then invaded Israel, claiming that they sought to "save" Palestine from the Zionists.
+Lebanon declared war but did not invade.
+In fact, the Arab rulers had territorial designs on Palestine and were no more anxious than the Zionists to see a Palestinian state emerge.
+During May and June 1948, when the fighting was most intense, the outcome of this first Arab-Israeli war was in doubt.
+But after arms shipments from Czechoslovakia reached Israel, its armed forces established superiority and conquered additional territories beyond the borders the UN partition plan had drawn up for the Jewish state.

 In 1949, the war between Israel and the Arab states ended with the signing of armistice agreements.
-The country once known as Palestine was now divided into three parts, each under separate political control.
+The country once known as Palestine was now divided into three parts, each under a different political regime.
+The boundaries between them were the 1949 armistice lines (the "Green Line").
 The State of Israel encompassed over 77 percent of the territory.
 Jordan occupied East Jerusalem and the hill country of central Palestine (the West Bank).
 Egypt took control of the coastal plain around the city of Gaza (the Gaza Strip).
 The Palestinian Arab state envisioned by the UN partition plan was never established.

-The Palestinian Arab Refugees
+The Palestinian Refugees

-As a consequence of the fighting in Palestine/Israel between 1947 and 1949, over 700,000 Palestinian Arabs became refugees.
-The precise number of refugees, and questions of responsibility for their exodus are sharply disputed.
+As a consequence of the fighting in Palestine/Israel between 1947 and 1949, over 700,000 Palestinians became refugees.
+The precise number of refugees is sharply disputed, as is the question of responsibility for their exodus.
 Many Palestinians have claimed that most were expelled in accordance with a Zionist plan to rid the country of its non-Jewish inhabitants.
 The official Israeli position holds that the refugees fled on orders from Arab political and military leaders.
-One Israeli military intelligence document indicates that at least 75 percent of the refugees left due to Zionist or Israeli military actions, psychological campaigns aimed at frightening Arabs into leaving, and direct expulsions.
+One Israeli military intelligence document indicates that through June 1948 at least 75 percent of the refugees fled due to military actions by Zionist militias, psychological campaigns aimed at frightening Arabs into leaving, and dozens of direct expulsions.
+The proportion of expulsions is likely higher since the largest single expulsion of the war-50,000 from Lydda and Ramle-occurred in mid-July.
 Only about 5 percent left on orders from Arab authorities.
-There are several well-documented cases of mass expulsions during and after the military operations of 1948-49 and massacres and atrocities that led to large-scale Arab flight.
-The best-known instance of mass expulsion is that of the 50,000 Arabs of the towns of Lydda and Ramle.
-The most infamous atrocity occurred at Deir Yasin, a village near Jerusalem, where estimates of the number of Arab residents killed in cold blood by Israeli fighters range from about 125 to over 250.
+There are several well-documented cases of massacres that led to large-scale Arab flight.
+The most infamous atrocity occurred at Dayr Yasin, a village near Jerusalem, where the number of Arab residents killed in cold blood by right-wing Zionist militias was about 125.